- Adult Skin Problems Slideshow

 - What is the prognosis of intertrigo?

-- Intertrigo is a dermatitis that only affects skin folds.
+- Intertrigo is a dermatitis that affects skin folds.

-- Intertrigo is caused when skin is irritated by friction, which is enhanced by moisture and heat.
+- Intertrigo is caused when frictional forces, enhanced by heat and moisture, produce skin irritation.

 - Risk factors for intertrigo include obesity, heat, and humidity.